relativitydev/relativity.testing.framework.api/source/Relativity.Testing.Framework.Api.Documentation/articles/Getting-Started.md

 ## Calling Strategies

-All public [strategies](/api/Relativity.Testing.Framework.Api.Strategies.html) will be attached to the [services](/api/Relativity.Testing.Framework.Api.Services.html) mentioned above.
+All RTF strategies will be attached to the [services](/api/Relativity.Testing.Framework.Api.Services.html) mentioned above.
 To make a request to Relativity, just call the desired method on the [service](/api/Relativity.Testing.Framework.Api.Services.html).

 ```